nightbot/docs/commands/commands.md

 ## Advanced Usage

+### Userlevels and Cooldowns

 When adding and editing commands, the user level required to execute a command as well as the command's cool down length can be modified.
 You just need to apply the parameters as shown below.

 > !commands add `!command_name` -ul=`userlevel` -cd=`cooldown` `command response`

 Replace `!command_name` and `command response` as normally, and then replace `userlevel` with a valid userlevel from below.
 Replace `cooldown` with the minimum number of seconds you want between command uses.

+### Variables

+Variables can be utilized within command responses.
+For a list of variables and examples of their use, check out the [Variables](https://docs.nightbot.tv/commands/variables) page.